An Alan Wake TV Series is in Development

 The creator of the game, Sam Lake, has also been brought on board as executive producer, ensuring that the direction of the series will stay true to the source material.
 He's going to work closely with Calloway to make sure the team gets this adaptation right.
 Contradiction Films' Tomas Harlan has insisted as much, as you can read below.

 Alan Wake was basically a TV series that was put into a game.
 That was Sam’s vision.
 It was influenced by The Twilight Zone, Secret Window, Hitchcock, Northern Exposure, a lot of U.S. television.
 We plan to work closely with Sam on our this show.
 Sam is a huge part of this.
 This is his baby.

-Alan Wake was originally released for the Xbox 360 and PC back in 2010.
+Alan Wake was originally released for the Xbox 360 and PC back in 2010 and 2012, respectively.
 The game follows the story of an acclaimed novelist who goes on a retreat to the fictional town of Bright Falls, Washington.
-When his wife disappears, he goes on a surreal journey to unravel the mystery all the while experiencing events from his latest novel coming to life -- only he doesn't ever remember writing this novel.
+When his wife disappears, he goes on a surreal journey to unravel the mystery all the while experiencing events from his latest novel coming to life... only he doesn't ever remember writing it.

 The starting point for the show will be the plot of the original game, according to Lake, but you can expect this adaptation to dive much deeper to explore areas and ideas that the game did not.
 Read his statement on the story of the television series below.

 The story of the original game is our starting point, the seed which will grow into the bigger story we’re exploring in the show.
 We’ll be expanding the lore of this crazy and dark universe and diving deeper into certain aspects of it than the game ever did.